Lucifer-0217/USELESS-AI/README.md

 - `"Close Notepad"`
 - `"What time is it?"`
 - `"Search for Python tutorials"`
+- `"Write a Python function to reverse a string"`
 - `"Increase volume"`
 - `"Mute the volume"`
 - `"Tell me about Amit Kasabe"`